-A Two-Day Conference About Romance Fiction
+Romance Across Boundaries: A Two-Day Conference About Romance Fiction

-The “Researching the Romance” conference will be held in two locations over the course of the weekend.
-Friday’s sessions will be held in the Jerome Library on the campus of Bowling Green State University, while Saturday’s events will be held at the Wood County District Public Library in downtown Bowling Green.
-A complete schedule is now available.
-Friday's sessions are SOLD OUT- there is still plenty of space for Saturday's sessions.
+Researching the Romance: Romance Across Boundaries will be held in two locations over the course of the weekend.
+Wednesday's events, as well as Thursday's daytime sessions will be held in the Jerome Library on the campus of Bowling Green State University, while Thursday evening's closing event will be held at the Wood County District Public Library in downtown Bowling Green.
+Thursday evening's event is free and open to the public.
+A schedule of conference events is available

 Please contact Steve Ammidown (firstname.lastname@example.org) with any questions or concerns.